paxdotdev/pax/README.md

 #### Low-level, fast, and universal

-Every program made with Pax compiles as Rust to machine code, meaning Web Assembly in browsers and LLVM for native platforms.
+Every program made with Pax compiles as Rust to machine code, i.e. Web Assembly in browsers and LLVM for native platforms.
 It's very fast.

 #### Ergonomic and fun to use